WLOGSolutions/RSuite/docs/rsuite_emacs_integration.md

 ## **Got stuck?**

-If you are stuck fill free to contact us:
+If you are stuck feel free to contact us:

 * through RSuite website (http://rsuite.io#contact) or
 * using Gitter [RSuite room](https://gitter.im/WLOGSolutions/RSuite